metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 -          network    baremetal  virtio      52:54:00:17:b4:ec
 ```

+> info "Information"
-> **Information:** At this point the host is ready to create the virtual infrastucture.
+> At this point the host is ready to create the virtual infrastucture.

+In the video below it is exhibited all the configuration explained and executed during this *first* step.

 <br>